 Status.
-All of the residential units that have been, or are in the process of being, constructed, although subject to less than 60 Ldn, nonetheless have fully insulated exterior walls and ceilings, double pane windows and are equipped with central air conditioning, which, among other things, minimizes noise intrusion from aircraft and traffic.
+All of the residential units that have been constructed, although subject to less than 60 Ldn, nonetheless have fully insulated exterior walls and ceilings, double pane windows and are equipped with central air conditioning, which, among other things, minimizes noise intrusion from aircraft and traffic.
 Additionally, noise covenants are included in Conditions, Covenants and Restrictions ("CC&Rs") that bind each of the buyers of residential units.